Best Phlebotomy Schools in Alabama

 Tip: Employers may prefer one certification over another.
 Ask your local hospitals or clinics which credential they recognize.

-If you're ready to begin, follow this process:
+If you’re to get started, follow this process:

 1. List schools near you - Use community college directories for Alabama.